Skip to content

 Burden of disease

 In 2018, there were an estimated 16,645 years of healthy life lost by Indigenous Australians (disease burden, DALY) were attributable to illicit drug use (6.9% of the total disease burden) for Indigenous Australians, corresponding to a rate of 23 years of healthy life lost per 1,000 population.
-Illcit drug use was responsible for a higher proportion of the fatal burden (8.9%, or 10,145 years of life lost) than non-fatal burden (5.1%, or 6,500 years of life lived with disability).
+Illicit drug use was responsible for a higher proportion of the fatal burden (8.9%, or 10,145 years of life lost) than non-fatal burden (5.1%, or 6,500 years of life lived with disability).

 Illicit drug use was the second leading risk factor contributing to the total burden for Indigenous Australians aged between 15–24 (accounting for 13% of the total burden, or 3,698 disability adjusted life years) and 25–44 years (13% of the total burden, or 9,192 disability adjusted life years).
 The drugs contributing most to the burden due to illicit drug use were opioids (31% of illicit drug use burden, 5,207 DALY), amphetamines (27%, 4,487 DALY) and cannabis (23%, 3,934 DALY), which collectively accounted for around four-fifths (82%) of the disease burden attributable to illicit drug use.
 After adjusting for the difference in the age-structure between Indigenous and non-Indigenous populations, the total burden attributable to illicit drug use was 3.7 times as high for Indigenous Australians as for non-Indigenous Australians, and accounted for 7.4% of the total health gap (AIHW 2022).